 Calculate active and passive forces of a single cardiomyocyte.

-Open the file corresponding to first activation (pCa=4.5(1)) using a spreadsheet (Figure 3A, Appendix A in Supplementary File).
-NOTE: We used a custom made program to perform the analysis.
+Open the file corresponding to first activation (pCa=4.5(1)) using a spreadsheet (Figure 3B, Appendix A in Supplementary File).
+NOTE: We used a custom-made program to perform the analysis.
 Please see Appendix A in the Supplementary File.

 Average ≈60 values before and average ≈60 values after the 1st slack of the cell (when the cell is immersed in Ca2+ solution).
 These 2 values correspond to a and b, respectively.